developingAlex/lakedisappointment/README.md

     }
     ```
 1. try using your secret value in the jwt.io site to experiment how it will hash data.
+1. You can generate secret keys with such a command: `openssl rand -base64 48`
 1. You can then refactor your auth routes to make use of the jwttoken middleware we just made:
     ```javascript
     router.post('/auth/register', /*user middleware to handle the reg process */